funnypar/Learn-Python/seventh/README.md

 🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨

-Write a game🎮 which pc choose a number in range(1,99) and user must guess the number !
-User just has 5 life 😊.
-Try to make your game beautiful 👽🤪
+Write a program that can know which number is Prime !!! and if the number is not a prime, tell for which numbers is not prime !

 🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨🤨

 Answer :

-Look at the sixth.py 😊
+Look at the seventh.py 😊